Théo Pourchaire: Super Formula

+Pourchaire was set for a Super Formula test at the Suzuka Circuit from 7–8 December 2022 with Kondo Racing but was called off.
+His first test came about on 6–8 December the following year, as the Frenchman drove for Team Impul at Suzuka.

+2024: Curtailed campaign

+Team Impul soon confirmed that Pourchaire would race for them in the 2024 Super Formula Championship.
+In the first race of the season in Suzuka, he finished eighteenth after an off-track excursion that made him lose many positions.
+Pourchaire then withdrew from the championship altogether to participate in the IndyCar with Arrow McLaren; he was replaced by Ben Barnicoat for the next round of the season at Autopolis.

 Formula One

 As part of his signing with US Racing-CHRS for the 2019 ADAC Formula 4 Championship, Pourchaire was made a member of the Sauber Junior Team.
 In June 2020, Pourchaire renewed his relationship with the scheme.

 Pourchaire completed his first Formula One test in August 2021, driving the Alfa Romeo Racing C38 at the Hungaroring.
 Pourchaire was listed as one of the contenders to fill the second seat at Alfa Romeo alongside Valtteri Bottas, but instead went to Zhou Guanyu.
 Alfa Romeo team boss Frédéric Vasseur stating that it was "too risky" to promote Pourchaire.